bbauska/Coursera-Bootstrap/readme.md

 end, so that only a single CSS file needs to be downloaded by the browser when it is rendering your website.

-Concatenation is yet another task that is involved when you\'re building your website.
+Concatenation is yet another task that is involved when you&apos;re building your website.

 Similarly, when you write JavaScript code, whether it is pure JavaScript or jQuery or one of the frameworks that we will use in the future courses of this specialization, you would need to write JavaScript code.

-Once you\'ve written the JavaScript code, you\'ll want to be able to check the JavaScript code for errors and potential problems.
+Once you&apos;ve written the JavaScript code, you&apos;ll want to be able to check the JavaScript code for errors and potential problems.

 Things like missing semicolons, Improper use of the language, and so on,